Here's how to beat the bots and avoid the resume black hole.

 Many employers use software called applicant tracking systems (ATS) to filter resumes based on the requirements of the role.
 If you want to pass this initial electronic screen, your professional resume needs to be tailored for a specific position.

-In addition, several recent studies have indicated that the person who reviews your resume–assuming you make it past the bots–will spend less than 10 seconds looking at your resume before deciding whether or not you are qualified for the opportunity.
+In addition, several recent studies have indicated that the person who reviews your resume — assuming you make it past the bots — will spend six seconds looking at your resume before deciding whether or not you are qualified for the opportunity.

 When done correctly, customizing your resume should improve your job applications in two important ways: